Syria brings 'fake news' to the UN

 The ambassador presented the image after lambasting the United Nations for using "unverified and unconfirmed information" in its assessment of the situation in Syria.

 The image first appeared online in June when Iraqi forces were fighting to recapture the city of Falluja from ISIS.

 The image appeared on the Iraqi Shiite Afaq Sat TV website on June 4 and was described as showing Iraq's Shiite-led Hashd al-Shabbi, known as the Popular Mobilization Units, helping displaced people from Falluja.

 It's unclear who cropped the photo, or whether Ja'afari was aware the photo was not of Syrian soldiers.

+On Thursday, US Ambassador to the United Nations, Samantha Power, said the Syrian ambassador had created his own "fake news."

-Syria'a permanent mission to the United Nations did not respond to CNN's requests for comment.
+Syria's permanent mission to the United Nations did not respond to CNN's requests for comment.